Table of Contents

 Read the board rules carefully.
 Every group board has rules about pinning ratios, content quality, and niche relevance.
 Make sure you can follow them before joining.

-To join: Most group boards require you to follow the board owner and send them a message or email requesting to join.
-Some have instructions in the board description.
+To join: Most group boards ask you to follow the board owner and send a message or email requesting to join.
+Some put the instructions in the board description.

 Free Pinterest Training Workshop